-If a source document clearly identifies a single substance as the cause of death, code only that substance as causing the death.
 If multiple substances are identified with no indication as to which one caused the death of the victim, code all listed substances that are suspected of being involved as cause of death.
 When victims have been exposed to multiple toxic substances, data providers may not be able to determine which of them was primarily responsible for causing death.
 Therefore, this code accommodates the entry of multiple substances.
 Each substance is entered as a row in the toxicology table and there is no limit on the number of substances that can be entered.